Shibanimca23/Ball-Bouncing/README.md

 steps to run :
-step 1:Clone this repository to your local machine Open the index.html file in a web browser.
+step 1:Clone this repository to your local machine step 2:Open the index.html file in a web browser.
-You can adjust the animation speed by modifying the velocity and time variables in the JavaScript code.

 Future Enhancement:
-User interaction:User Interaction: Allow users to interact with the rolling ball.
-For example, users could click on the ball to change its color or speed temporarily.
+Add collision detection with other elements on the page.
+You could create obstacles or boundaries that the ball must interact with, making the animation more interactive and challenging.